 There are many ways you can bring the Montessori philosophy into your home and apply it to your parenting, though.
 Here are 10 great ways to get you started.

 1- Following your child’s lead

 “Follow the child” is a core Montessori tenet.
-If you are not familiar with this phrase, it essentially means to let your child show you what they need for their development, then provide opportunities for them to fulfil those developmental needs.
+If you are not familiar with this phrase, it essentially means to let your child show you what they need for their development, then provide opportunities for them to fulfill those developmental needs.